benjamin421/aionbio/content/roadmap.md

 Together, these projects in Phase 2 represent a critical transition from foundational research to system-level integration and application.
 The emphasis is on refining and expanding the capabilities developed in Phase 1, ensuring that the research not only contributes to scientific knowledge but also leads to practical, impactful applications in medicine and biology.

 #### i.
 Project 2A.
-Generalization & Precision of iPSC Generation from Bioelectric Modulation
+Generalization & Precision of iPSC Generation from Bioelectric Modulation {#project-2a}
-Project 2A aims to build upon the findings of Project 1A, extending the scope of iPSC generation to a broader range of cell types and implementing strategies for partial reprogramming through bioelectric interventions.
+Project 2A aims to build upon the findings of [Project 1A](#project-1a), extending the scope of iPSC generation to a broader range of cell types and implementing strategies for partial reprogramming through bioelectric interventions.
 This project is divided into two main objectives:
 1. *Generalization Across Cell Types*:
     - **Objective**: Extend the chemical reprogramming methods developed in Project 1A to a wider array of cell types, including but not limited to fibroblasts, neurons, and bone cells.
     - **Approach**: Investigate the universal applicability of the reprogramming principles discovered in Project 1A, aiming to establish generalizable protocols that are effective across different cell types.